 What if I Live in Wales, Scotland or Northern Ireland?

-NaCSBA has recently visited the Welsh Government to encourage them to adopt the same Right to Build policy, and work is underway with the Scottish Government to bring forward more opportunities for custom and self build.
+NaCSBA has visited the Welsh Government to encourage them to adopt the same Right to Build policy, and work is underway with the Scottish Government to bring forward more opportunities for custom and self build.